Eastern Gulf Coast, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Ensure that you pick the right type.
-The vast majority of adapters currently available are just plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A, B, C and O. Make sure to find the right type.
+The vast majority of adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most locations.

 Make your flight more comfortable with an airplane phone mount